If we had all the money in the world, we'd fill our homes—and yours too!—with weekly deliveries of fresh, cheerful blooms.

 Blink and you'll miss this little floral alcove in the Mission.

 Beautiful, locally sourced petals and charming, vintage-inspired interiors invite us again and again into this flowery oasis in the Mission.
-Expect stunning arrangements perfect for weddings, parties, special occasions—and be sure to follow them on Instagram for blooming inspiration. // 80 Albion St. (Mission), ampersandsf.com
+Expect stunning arrangements perfect for weddings, parties, special occasions—and be sure to follow them on Instagram for blooming inspiration.
+During shelter in place, Ampersand is accepting pre-orders for curbside pickup and delivery of flowers in SF as well as nationwide shipping of items such as candles, care packages, and incense. // 80 Albion St. (Mission), ampersandsf.com

 Flowers of the Valley

 Stop and smell the many bouquets on the sidewalk at this Noe Valley mainstay.

 Walking down 24th Street in Noe Valley, you can't miss this colorful storefront absolutely bursting with blooms, wreaths, succulents, and more.
 It's the perfect spot to grab a sorry-I'm-late bouq on your way home or an after-dinner rose for your date.
 During Covid-19, stem selection is limited, but Flowers of Valley is offering arrangements for same-day local delivery.
 They recommend designer's choice bouquets (starting at $100). // 4077 24th St. (Noe Valley), flowersofthevalleysf.com